How to Make a Prosecco Mimosa

 Erin’s Easy Entertaining Tips

-Here are a few ideas to making these brunch drinks whenever you’re hosting your people:
+Here are a few ideas to making these orange juice cocktails whenever you’re hosting your people:

-• Consider turning it into a mimosa bar.
-I wrote an entire post about this, and a mimosa bar is both fun and easy to put together!
+- Consider turning it into a mimosa bar.
 Grab your favorite juices to offer mimosa varieties, choose fresh fruit and garnishes, and don’t forget your champagne bucket to keep the bubbly cold!

 Frequently Asked Questions